If you’re reading this guide, then it’s safe to assume that you’ve decided to start a Limited Liability Company (LLC) in Montana.

-If you want to distribute some of the corporate weight off your shoulders, you can hire a Montana PEO service to perform some of these necessary everyday LLC functions on your behalf and you can also look into online legal services.
+If you want to distribute some of the corporate weight off your shoulders, you can hire a Montana PEO company to perform some of these necessary everyday LLC functions on your behalf, and you can also look into online legal services.

 Montana LLC Fee Summary

 Whether you decide to take on the task of forming your LLC yourself, or you decide to use an LLC formation service, there will be some state fees you’ll have to pay.
-Here is a list of each of the fees you’ll encounter when forming your LLC:
+Some of the costs to form your LLC are the following:

 Articles of Organization filing fee: $70

 Registered agent fee: $99–$299